 Dried Fruits Australia, formerly known as the Australian Dried Fruits Association, has represented the interests of dried grape growers for almost 120 years.

 Two Canadian brothers, George and William Chaffey recognised the potential to irrigate arid land around the Murray River.

-In those days, transporting fruit – firstly by river to Echuca and then by rail to Melbourne – took several days and fresh produce would often spoil along the way.
+In those days, transporting fruit – firstly by river to Echuca and then by rail to Melbourne – took several days, and fresh produce would often spoil along the way.
 When a promised rail link to Mildura did not eventuate, growers began drying their grapes for freighting to Melbourne and other markets.

-The Australian Dried Fruits Association underwent a crisis when returns to growers crashed to very low levels, largely as the result of additional production flowing from WWI soldier settlement schemes.
+The ADFA underwent a crisis when grower returns crashed to very low levels, largely because of additional production flowing from WWI soldier settlement schemes.